Sarani1612/sara-sews/README.md

 + **Navigation bar**
     + all links in the navigation bar were clicked on each subpage to verify that they worked and went to the right subpage.
     + I scrolled down on all pages to verify that the navigation bar would stick to the top.
-    + the navigation bar was identical across all subpages.
+    + the navigation bar was identical across all subpages and showed the correct styling on all screens.
+    + on small screens the navigation bar collapsed into a button on the right-hand side as intended.
 + **buttons**
     + all buttons on all subpages were clicked to ensure that they worked and went to the right subpage.
     + the styling of the buttons was consistent across all subpages.